reasonml/reasonml.github.io/docs/jsx.md

 The way we designed this JSX is related to how we'd like to help the language evolve.
 See the section "What's the point?" in [this blog post](https://medium.com/@chenglou/cool-things-reason-formatter-does-9e1f79e25a82).

 The ability to have macros in the language + the library-agnostic JSX syntax allows every library to potentially have JSX without hassle.
 This way, we add some visual familiarities to the underlying OCaml language without compromising on its semantics (aka how it executes).
 One big goal of Reason is to let more folks take advantage of the beautiful language that is OCaml, while discarding the time-consuming debates around syntax and formatting.

-\* You might wonder why you never needed such children spread in ReactJS; ReactJS uses some special runtime logic + special syntax transforms + variadic argument detection & marking to avoid most of these cases ([see here](https://github.com/facebook/react/blob/9b36df86c6ccecb73ca44899386e6a72a83ad445/packages/react/src/ReactElement.js#L207)).
-Such dynamic usage complexifies the type system detection _quite a bit_.
-Since we control the whole syntax and ReasonReact, we decided to introduce children spread to disambiguate between the case of wrapping vs not wrapping, without compile-time & runtime cost!